oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/advanced-analytics/advanced-analytics.md

     - Click on the **Actions** dropdown and click on **Save As**.
     ![actions-save](./images/actions-save.png " ")

     - Type the Compartment name in the **Saved Search Compartment**.
-For your user the Compartment name will be in the format **LL{reservationid}-COMPARTMENT**, for e.g. LL55379-COMPARTMENT.
+For your user the Compartment name will be in the format **LL{reservationid}-COMPARTMENT**, e.g. LL55379-COMPARTMENT.
     >**Note:** The compartment name can be found from **View Login Info** page.

     - Enter the name in the **Search Name** field and click on the **Save** button to save the search.